silene/remake/README.md

 		./config.status config.h
 		touch stamp-config_h

-A <tt>config.status</tt> file generally does not update header files (here
-<tt>config.h</tt>) if they would not change.
-As a consequence, if not for the
-<tt>stamp-config\_h</tt> file above, a header would always be considered obsolete
-once one of its prerequisites is modified.
-Note that touching <tt>config.h</tt>
-rather than <tt>stamp-config\_h</tt> would defeat the point of not updating it in the first place, since the program files would need to be rebuilt.
+A `config.status` file generally does not update header files (here `config.h`) if they would not change.
+As a consequence, if not for the `stamp-config_h` file above, a header would always be considered obsolete once one of its prerequisites is modified.
+Note that touching `config.h` rather than `stamp-config_h` would defeat the point of not updating it in the first place, since the program files would need to be rebuilt.

 Once all the static prerequisites of a target have been rebuilt, <b>remake</b>
 checks whether the target still needs to be built.
 If it was obsolete only